 A meta-analysis was published in a journal ahead of print, and then subsequently in print.
 Several months later, the journal was contacted by a faculty member at a university not connected with the study.
 The reader outlined three general concerns with the meta-analysis.
 The concerns were discussed by the editorial team, including the statistical editor, and it was decided that the overall results of the meta-analysis were not affected.
-The complainant persisted in the critique, which was relayed to the authors of the original article.
-The first author provided a detailed response to the issues raised; the journal did not request an erratum at that time.

 An author submitted a manuscript and stated that he was the sole author.
 The manuscript received a favourable peer review and eventually was accepted.
 Some time after the article was published, a co-author told the author to contact the journal to correct the author list.
 The author of record (AOR) did this and supplied co-author names to the journal.

 My initial introduction to COPE many years ago occurred when, as an editor of a peer reviewed journal, a reviewer called to my attention, a blatant example of fabrication in a manuscript in which years and volumes of references had been altered to make them more current.
 I contacted COPE, presented the case at a Forum, and received excellent advice and consultation.
 This ultimately resulted in numerous retractions of manuscripts published by this researcher, across three journals.

 We published two peer-reviewed articles—one protocol and one paper with the results of a comparative analysis comparing a group of people associated with a specific “complementary medicine health care organization” (CMG), with the general population, which concludes that the group has “unusual health indicators” (more favourable than the general population).